hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW.md

 export KUBECONFIG=./generated/kubeflow_cluster.conf
 export NAMESPACE=istio-system
 kubectl port-forward -n ${NAMESPACE} svc/istio-ingressgateway 8080:80

+# If you recieve an error such as the following, you may need to restart your VPN
+#    > kubectl port-forward -n ${NAMESPACE} svc/istio-ingressgateway 8080:80
+#    Unable to connect to the server: dial tcp: lookup ip-10-1-0-185.us-west-2.compute.internal: no such host
 ```

 Open browser and login as `ad_admin1` with password `pass123`.